 The EPHC Cooperative Studies Working Group recommended that research be undertaken to investigate the impact of air pollution on Indigenous populations as a priority.
 Further consultation with the Indigenous Health Forum identified that there were more significant environmental factors affecting Indigenous health that would take priority over an air pollution study (e.g. sanitation, overcrowding and clean water supplies).
 Until research is conducted, Indigenous populations cannot be explicitly considered in setting air quality standards; however, the margin of safety included in the assessment of other sensitive subpopulations (e.g. children, older adults and people with existing disease) should provide protection for this population.
 International approaches to environmental equity are summarised in Appendix 4.

-15 3.5.4 Recommended approach for consideration of the precautionary principle
+3.5.4 Approach for consideration of the precautionary principle

-The recommendations for considering the precautionary principle as part of the process of setting air quality standards in Australia are:
+In applying the precautionary principle as part of the process of setting air quality standards in Australia: